dhleehecon/dhleehecon.github.io/_pages/research.md

 ------

 * **Lee, D.**, Basu, A.,  Dugan, J., Karaca-Mandic P. Do for-profit hospitals cream-skim patients?
 Evidence from inpatient psychiatric care in California.
-NBER Working Paper No. 32179. *R&R at Journal of Health Economics*
+*R&R at Journal of Health Economics*

 * **Lee, D.**, Li, J. Medicare enrollment at age 65 increases visits to primary care but not mental health care providers. *R&R at Health Affairs*